History of the Aether Theory

 and there is no true vacuum or void.
 He believed in a continuous

-ether that completely fills the space not occupied by solid bodies and
+aether that completely fills the space not occupied by solid bodies

-mediates their interactions by means of a system of vortices.
-(Layzer,
+and mediates their interactions by means of a system of vortices

 The planets, for instance, are carried around by a sea of aether